beakerbrowser/webdb/README.md

 #### About `validator` and `toFile`

-The `validator` method is called any time Injest is given a record, either due to reading it from an archive, or because the application called `add()` or `update()` with new record data.
+The `validator` method is called any time Ingest is given a record, either due to reading it from an archive, or because the application called `add()` or `update()` with new record data.

 The `toFile` method is only called when the application calls `add()` or `update()` with new record data.
 It is called after `validator`.
 Its main purpose is to reduce the data saved to the file.

 ## How it works

-InjestDB abstracts over the [DatArchive API](https://beakerbrowser.com/docs/apis/dat.html) to provide a simple database-like interface.
+IngestDB abstracts over the [DatArchive API](https://beakerbrowser.com/docs/apis/dat.html) to provide a simple database-like interface.
 It is inspired by [Dexie.js](https://github.com/dfahlander/Dexie.js) and built using LevelDB.
 (In the browser, it runs on IndexedDB using [level.js](https://github.com/maxogden/level.js).

-Injest works by scanning a set of source archives for files that match a path pattern.
+Ingest works by scanning a set of source archives for files that match a path pattern.
 Those files are indexed ("ingested") so that they can be queried easily.
-Injest also provides a simple interface for adding, editing, and removing records on the archives that the local user owns.
+Ingest also provides a simple interface for adding, editing, and removing records on the archives that the local user owns.

-Injest sits on top of Dat archives.
+Ingest sits on top of Dat archives.
 It duplicates the data it's handling into IndexedDB, and that duplicated data acts as a throwaway cache -- it can be reconstructed at any time from the Dat archives.

-Injest treats individual files in the Dat archive as individual records in a table.
+Ingest treats individual files in the Dat archive as individual records in a table.
 As a result, there's a direct mapping for each table to a folder of .json files.
 For instance, if you had a 'tweets' table, it would map to the `/tweets/*.json` files.
-Injest's mutators, such as put or add or update, simply write those json files.
-Injest's readers & query-ers, such as get() or where(), read from the IndexedDB cache.
+Ingest's mutators, such as put or add or update, simply write those json files.
+Ingest's readers & query-ers, such as get() or where(), read from the IndexedDB cache.

-Injest watches its source archives for changes to the json files.
+Ingest watches its source archives for changes to the json files.
 When they change, it reads them and updates IndexedDB, thus the query results stay up-to-date.
 The flow is, roughly: `put() -> archive/tweets/12345.json -> indexer -> indexeddb -> get()`.